 That makes sense.
 Doesn’t it?

-Compared to other positions, translators earn a higher salary.
-It also gives an edge to travel and work anywhere.
+Translators earn a higher salary than other positions.
+This gives them an edge in traveling and working anywhere.
 You will also be able to improve your knowledge of Japanese.

 To make it a reality, what are the steps to take?